K.O. Beast: Characters

 To these are added the child Yuni, who is female, and a bulky male Tuttle (so-written in the English subtitles) to complete a typical five-character adventure team.
 All but Yuni are "beasts" who usually appear in anthropomorphic form but who can easily shapeshift.
 For instance, when Wan becomes angry or sneezes, he turns into a tiger, though he still wears his trousers, as does Bud, who becomes a rooster when he is frightened or disgusted.
 Mei Mer's legs are replaced by a porpoise's tail; Tuttle becomes a sea turtle, his cumbersome body becoming an armored sphere.
 The first three are heroes of their tribes of beasts, each committed to protecting a magical statue of their tribe, which are called "Jinn".
-Each has a stereotypical childish desire: Wan is hungry, Bud Mint wants girls, Mei Mer wants wealth.
+Each has a stereotypical childish desire: Wan is hungry, Bud Mint wants girls, and Mei Mer wants wealth.
 In addition, Bud often begins his responses with English expletives or sayings.
 The joke is that the symbol of the US is the eagle, but he is a chicken.

 Their enemies are the human beings V-Darn and V-Sion, whose names involve a pun on the Japanese word for "beautiful", namely bi for v, and the story begins with all heroes captured and taken to the enemy stronghold, and the three statues taken.